ScilifelabDataCentre/dds_web/doc/architecture/decisions/0020-improve-pypi-package-security-with-2fa.md

 - Provide a checksum for the package published on PyPI and recommend that the users installing `dds-cli` also verify the integrity of the package
 - Cryptographically sign the package published on PyPI and allow users installing `dds-cli` to verify the packages origin

-Both generating the checksum and signing the package needs to occur prior to publishing the CLI to PyPi.
+Both generating the checksum and signing the package needs to occur prior to publishing the CLI to PyPI.

 ### Providing a checksum